sdvdxl/influxdb.com/content/docs/v0.9/query_language/schema_exploration.md

 **Sample data**

 This document uses the same sample data as the [Data Exploration](../query_language/data_exploration.html) page.
-Note that some of the measurements in the data are fictional - they're meant to make the next sections more explanatory and (hopefully) more interesting.
-The next sections will get you acquainted with the schema of the sample data in the database `water`.
+Note that some of the measurements and data in the database are fictional - they're meant to make the next sections more explanatory and (hopefully) more interesting.
+The next sections will get you acquainted with the schema of the sample data in the `NOAA_water_database` database.

 ## See all databases with `SHOW DATABASES`
 Get a list of all the databases in your system by entering: